Prescription drug prices in the United States: Research and development

 Pharmaceutical companies argue that the prices they set for a drug are necessary to fund research.
-11% of drug candidates that enter clinical trials are successful and receive approval for sale.
+High drug prices can sometimes be a necessity to finance the high-risk and high-cost nature of pharmaceutical R&D.11% of drug candidates that enter clinical trials are successful and receive approval for sale.
 Although the cost of manufacturing is relatively low, the cost of developing a new drug is relatively high.
 In 2011, "a single clinical trial can cost $100 million at the high end, and the combined cost of manufacturing and clinical testing for some drugs has added up to $1 billion."
 It has been stated that the U.S. pharmaceutical industry is able to invent drugs that would not be profitable in countries with lower prices, because of the high drug prices in the United States.

 Critics of pharmaceutical companies point out that only a small portion of the drug companies' expenditures are used for research and development, with the majority of their money being spent in the areas of marketing and administration.

 European pharmaceutical companies are potentially as innovative as their U.S. counterparts, despite price controls.
-In addition, some countries, such as the United Kingdom and Germany, encourage comparative effectiveness reviews, whereby cost-benefit analyses of rival drugs determine which perform best.
+In addition, some countries, such as the United Kingdom and Germany, encourage comparative effectiveness reviews, whereby cost–benefit analyses of rival drugs determine which perform best.

 Charles L. Hooper and David R. Henderson wrote in a 2016 publication of the Cato Institute that drug company's pricing correlates with the per capita income of foreign countries and they opined, that in some cases foreign governments drive such hard bargains to the point that they do not contribute to the cost of R&D, leaving "Americans to subsidize the R&D costs".
 Jeanne Whalen wrote in the Wall Street Journal in 2015, "The upshot is Americans fund much of the global drug industry's earnings, and its efforts to find new medicines." and that the U.S. market was "responsible for the majority of profits for most large pharmaceutical companies."